wyc/wycd.net/consulting.md

 <p>
 I'm currently available for new consulting engagements.
 If you think that I could help you grow your business, I'd love to chat.
+I have taken companies with zero technology and grown them into profitable product lines consisting of modern web and native mobile applications.
+I've worked on projects with complex security requirements and extensive ties to existing infrastructure.

+My most important focus is alignment on what is truly valuable to the business;
+everything else is likely noise.
+By incorporating this knowledge into every facet of my decision making, our outcome is likely to be a cost-effective home run.
+I work best with companies interested in <i>new product development</i>,
-I particularly enjoy working with companies large and small that are interested in <i>new product development</i>, <i>business technology that drives sales</i>, and
+<i>business technology that drives sales</i>, and <i>secure reliable
-<i>secure reliable applications</i>.
+applications</i>.
 </p>

 <p>